-- 244. Financial services businesses may, as a result of the Commission's Statement on Anti-Money Laundering Standards for Existing Customers, which was issued in June 2004, have already undertaken appropriate and effective CDD procedures which meet the requirements of the Regulations and the Handbook in respect of existing customers.
-In these circumstances such financial services businesses are not required to introduce a further retrospective know your customer programme. - 245.
-In order to meet the requirements of Regulation 4(1)(b), where a financial services business has not introduced or completed a retrospective know your customer programme, appropriate and effective CDD procedures on existing customers must be undertaken on the basis of materiality and risk at appropriate times.
+- 248. Financial services businesses may, as a result of the Commission's Statement on Anti-Money Laundering Standards for Existing Customers, which was issued in June 2004, have already undertaken appropriate and effective CDD procedures which meet the requirements of the Regulations and the Handbook in respect of existing customers.
+In these circumstances such financial services businesses are not required to introduce a further retrospective know your customer programme. - 270.
+In November 2009, the Commission issued Instruction (Number 6) for Financial Services